Thames21 is the voice for London’s waterways, working with communities to improve rivers and canals for people and wildlife.

 - Undertaking monitoring and research into the health of our local rivers

-- Deliver environmental education to children and adults.
+- Deliver environmental education to children and adults

 - Accrediting and training community groups to deliver safe and sustainable waterway improvement events

 Thames21 developed from a partnership programme supported by Keep Britain Tidy, the Port of London Authority, the Environment Agency, Thames Water, British Waterways, The Corporation of London and 19 local authorities.
 The charity is now independent, and is funded by a wide variety of charitable trusts, companies and public funding.
 It has a growing and diverse programme of water improvement projects across London.
+For more about our history, please see the back of our Five Year Plan 2016-21.